-Wavepulse Acoustics was not a usual project.
-A logo design rushed out in a matter of a few hours, not something I would usually ‘shout from the rooftops’.
+Wavepulse Acoustics was not a usual project: a logo design rushed out in a matter of a few hours, not something I would usually ‘shout out about from the rooftops‘.

-Most identity projects require an element of time, time to research the company, the type of business, the competitors, idea formulation, sketching, concepts, artwork and client designer banter.
+Most logo and identity projects require an element of time: time to research the company, the type of business, the competitors, idea formulation, sketching, concepts, artwork and client designer banter.

-Usually for me, the average project takes upwards of 2-4 weeks.
-A few projects have extended to 6-8 weeks.
+Usually for me, an average project takes upwards of 4-8 weeks; some have extended past 8-16 weeks.

 The client had provided a pretty detailed brief, and some examples of logo designs that he liked from my existing portfolio.

 There was also the issue of money, one which I will skip.
 Needless to say, I had to insist of a number of conditions before taking the project on.

 I will say at this point that I had already formulated an idea in my head from reading the brief and seeing the types of logo designs he liked.
 I also knew this idea was a winner, especially given the time the client had.